 The call goes out 5 times a day, the last after dark; it is a regular reminder that Zamfara State, like the other the northern states of Nigeria, is overwhelmingly Muslim.

 After breakfast, we were taken to the Cathedral Church of Christ the King.
 The Cathedral compound consists of the Cathedral itself, a community center and several other buildings including a primary school and two smaller churches, one Igbo speaking, the other Yoruba.

-Lunch, rest, supper and back to the Cathedral to discuss with the board of the Diocese and their Education committee our decision to partner with them to build Graceland International School was a focus of discussion.
+Lunch, rest, supper and back to the Cathedral to discuss with the board of the Diocese and their Education committee...our decision to partner with them to build Graceland International School was a focus of discussion.
 We were very encouraged by the evident enthusiasm for the project and the thoughtful comments and insights that were shared by the community leaders.

 Why this project is important